-We have considered the matters set out in Schedule 11 of the Local Government Act 2002.
+We have considered the matters set out in Schedule 11 of the Local Government Act 2002 and how this policy supports the principles set out in the Preamble to Te Ture Whenua Maori Act 1993.

-Maori freehold land is defined in the Local Government (Rating) Act 2002 as land whose beneficial ownership has been determined by the Maori Land Court by freehold order.
+Māori freehold land is defined in the Local Government (Rating) Act 2002 as land whose beneficial ownership has been determined by the Māori Land Court by freehold order.
 Only land that is the subject of such an order may qualify for remission under this policy.

 - a. to contribute to the fair and equitable collection of rates from all sectors of the community.
-We recognise that certain Maori lands have particular conditions or circumstances which make it appropriate to provide relief from rates - b. to put in place a means of providing relief on rating for Maori land pursuant to section 108 of the Local Government Act 2002 by way of rate remission - c. to recognise situations where there is no person or owner gaining an economic or financial benefit from the land - d. to set aside land that is better set aside for non use because of its natural features (whenua rahui) - e. to recognise matters related to the physical accessibility of the land - f. to recognise and take account of the presence of wahi tapu that may affect the use of the land for other purposes - g. where only part of a block is occupied, to grant remission for the portion of land not occupied - h. to facilitate development or use of the land where we consider rates based on actual capital value make the current use of the land uneconomic.
+We recognise that certain Māori lands have particular conditions or circumstances which make it appropriate to provide relief from rates - b. to put in place a means of providing relief on rating for Māori land pursuant to section 108 of the Local Government Act 2002 by way of rate remission - c. to recognise situations where a person or owner is only gaining an economic or financial benefit from part of the land - d. to recognise matters related to the physical accessibility of the land - e. to recognise and take account of the presence of wahi tapu that may affect the use of the land for other purposes - f.
+To recognise and take account of the importance of the land in providing economic and infrastructure support for marae and associated papakainga housing.